 - Your website should have sufficient content.

 - Your website must have original, high-quality content.

 - You shouldn’t generate or encourage invalid activity on your site (e.g., invalid clicks, invalid traffic).

 - Your site should be free from offensive, hateful, and adult content.

 - You must comply with Google News, AdSense Program, and Google Search Essentials (formerly Webmaster Guidelines).

-- Ensure that your site has good usability and is free from malware, malicious redirects, phishing, and other practices that interfere with website usage.
+- Ensure that your site has good usability and is free from malware, malicious redirects, phishing, and other practices that cybercriminals can steal and interfere with website usage.

 - Avoid misleading headings or buttons that can be mistaken for ads.
 For example, don’t name the section on your website as “Helpful Links” and prompt users to click on the ad.

 In addition to the requirements above, some unofficial rules that might help you get accepted into AdSense.